Sanju Weds Geetha 2

 Sanju Weds Geetha 2 is a 2025 Indian Kannada-language romantic drama film directed and written by Nagashekar.
 Although the title is derived from Nagashekar's 2011 film, Sanju Weds Geetha, the film is said to be not a sequel as there is no connection between the two story plots.
 The film stars Srinagara Kitty and Rachita Ram in lead roles, with Chetan Chandra and Ragini Dwivedi making special appearances.
 Produced by Chalavadi Kumar, the film's music is composed by Sridhar V. Sambhram and the cinematography is by Satya Hegde.

 Shot extensively in Europe, particularly in Switzerland and the Netherlands, the film highlights the lives and struggles of local silk farmers in securing a better price for their yarn.

 Sanju Weds Geetha 2 released in theaters on 17 January 2025.
 The film received negative reviews from critics and audiences.

+Plot

+The film opens with Geetha (Rachita Ram) eagerly preparing to celebrate her 10th wedding anniversary with her husband Sanju (Srinagara Kitty).
+Sanju, now a successful textile entrepreneur, is in Hyderabad attending a high-profile business conclave.
+To surprise Geetha, he arranges a helicopter ride for her to join him, setting the stage for what seems like a perfect celebration.
+However, fate has other plans, and a sudden twist during her arrival alters the course of their lives forever.

+The narrative then flashes back to their first meeting years earlier.
+Sanju, a humble handloom saree salesman, encounters Geetha on her way to participate in the Miss Karnataka finale.
+He gifts her a saree that beautifully depicts Karnataka’s cultural heritage, helping her win the coveted title.
+Geetha, the only daughter of a wealthy silk business tycoon (Sampath Raj), falls in love with Sanju at first sight.
+Despite her father’s strong opposition, Geetha confesses her love, and Sanju reciprocates with a heartfelt promise to care for her “till his last breath.”

+Defying family pressure, the couple marries and dreams of building their own textile empire.
+Their journey from modest beginnings to becoming leading entrepreneurs unfolds against picturesque backdrops, including Switzerland, where the second half of the film is set.
+Just as they seem to have achieved everything—love, success, and stability—the story pivots back to the present, where an unexpected tragedy during their anniversary celebrations tests the strength of their bond and the depth of their promises.